EricvanLessen/backend/CONTRIBUTING.md

-Certainly!
-Here's a template for a standard CONTRIBUTING.md file:

 # Contributing Guidelines

 Thank you for considering contributing to this project!
 We appreciate your time and effort.
 To ensure a smooth collaboration, please take a moment to review the following guidelines.